Keeper-Security/slack-app/README.md

 - Search records and folders by name or UID

 The app uses Socket Mode, so no public endpoint is required.

+## Security

+The customer is responsible for hosting the Slack App and Commander Service Mode.
+Step by step setup instructions are available in the [KeeperPAM Slack App](https://docs.keeper.io/en/keeperpam/secrets-manager/integrations/slack-app) integration page.

 ## Prerequisites